dvv/simple/README.md

 ## Aim

 To provide simple means to write thin JSON REST/RPC server with _built-in_ security based on Object Capabilities.
-Most of existing similar projects are about providing sugar to do routing and/or template rendering, paying no or little attention to security at all.
+Most of existing similar projects are about providing sugar to do routing and/or template rendering, paying no or little attention to security.

-**Simple** is written in (CoffeeScript)[http://jashkenas.github.com/coffee-script] and uses:
+**Simple** is written in pure (CoffeeScript)[https://github.com/jashkenas/coffee-script] and uses:

 - creationix's [Stack](https://github.com/creationix/stack) to form middleware